Benjamin Jakobsen

 Benjamin Jakobsen (born 9 September 1991) is a Danish handball player for Sporting CP and the Danish national team.

-He represented Denmark at the 2021 World Men's Handball Championship.
+He represented Denmark at the 2021 World Men's Handball Championship, where Denmark won gold medals for the second time.
+He did however not play the entire tournament, and was replaced by Magnus Bramming.

 In 2014 he retired temporarily, but in 2018 he returned to the handball field.
 In 2019 he joined Aalborg Håndbold.